Birth Trauma Recovery: A Neuro-Affirming Map for Healing

 Acceptance and Commitment Therapy (ACT), developed by Steven Hayes, is one of the most useful frameworks for this stage.
 It does not ask you to feel differently about what happened.
 It does not ask you to reframe the trauma or find the silver lining.
 It asks you to make room for what you actually feel.
 All of it.
 This includes the grief, the anger, the fear, the regret, to be able to co-exist in the presence of those feelings rather than despite them, and move toward what you genuinely value.

 ACT has been identified as particularly well-suited to perinatal populations precisely because it addresses values, acceptance, and the additional burden of stigma that mental illness in this period carries (Bonacquisti et al., 2017).
-Another study focused on the applicability of ACT in this period found 88% completion rates, large effects on global distress (d=0.99) and depression (d=1.05), and significant increases in the capacity to act in accordance with your values even in the presence of difficult thoughts and feelings (Waters et al., 2020).
+Another study focused on the applicability of ACT in this period found that aceptance focused process and self-compassion protected at-risk postpartum women from developing depressive and anxiety symptoms..

 ACT lets you carry the grief alongside the life you are living and building, rather than waiting for the grief to be finished before you can be present.
 For many mothers, this makes all the difference.